Today we are diving into the final episode of 2018 and we’re going to answer the question: Is Pinterest is right for your business?

 - Add those pins to your 10 boards.
 Once you’ve uploaded them, step back and take a good look at them.
 Make sure everything fits with your brand.
 Even if you don’t go all in yet, you want your profile to be active and optimized.

 All of this will take you about 10 hours.
 Once it’s done, you will have a professional profile on Pinterest that will be a solid foundation for future growth.

 Door C: Yes to All

 If you answered yes to all of the questions, you need to get busy and start marketing on Pinterest!
 Complete the tasks I mentioned in the section above and then take it a couple of steps further:

 - Ensure you have share buttons on your site that allow people to easily share your content to Pinterest.
-(I use Scriptless Social Sharing for my share buttons).
+(I use Social Pug for my share buttons).